List of Catholic churches in Bohol: Tubigon

 According to the manuscript titled, "A Brief Historical Account of the Municipality of Tubigon, Province of Bohol" on 1953 by Anastasio Maluenda, then the District Supervisor of Tubigon, the construction of the present church complex as well as the old convent began on year 1852 under the direction of Gobernadorcillo Benedicto Hurbana of Dauis and the parish priest Fr.
 Pedro Bolo.
 The old wooden convent building is nonexistent now after it was destroyed by a strong typhoon.
-The first mass was only held on the church on June 29, 1915 by Fr.
+The first mass was only held on the church on June 29, 1915, by Fr.
 Julio Fernandez who, on the same occasion, transferred the Holy Sacrament from the old church ruins to the present church.
-This means that the church building is one of the churches in Bohol to be constructed for more than 50 years before it was officially declared as finished.
 The church's ceiling paintings was done by Ray Francia on year 1928 under the direction of Fr.
 Jose de la Peña.
 The belltower was also made on the same year.
 However, it was only on year 1934 when the belltower was finished under the direction of Fr.
 Venerandro Reynes.
 The same parish priest also changed the wooden altar of the church with concrete one on year 1938.

 Msgr.
 Camilo V. Auza changed again the altar in 1980s.
 Through the years, several changes happened in the church complex as the locals are willing to donate for better improvement of the church.
-This includes the addition of more pews on side aisles, adding a stained glass art on the facade, as well as chandelier replacements and color scheme revision of the church's facade.
+This includes the addition of more pews on side aisles, adding a stained-glass art on the facade, as well as chandelier replacements and color scheme revision of the church's facade.

 The church was heavily damaged by 2013 Bohol earthquake.
-The earthquake brought major destruction to the church's interior, and caused its facade to collapse.
+The earthquake brought major destruction to the church's interior and caused its facade to collapse.

 On year 2015, the church complex was declared as an Important Cultural Property by the National Historical Commission of the Philippines (NHCP).
 The marker can be seen on the right side of its main door.